nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

       `project` _node in one and only one_ `project` _hierarchy can be attached to each core entity record._
    * `collection`
-      * _semantically unconstrained: a generalization of the idea of a "dataset" which additionally and explicitly supports the inclusion of elements representing_ `subject`_s and_ `biosample`_s_
+      * _conceptually unconstrained: a generalization of the idea of a "dataset" which additionally and explicitly supports the inclusion of elements representing_ `subject`_s and_ `biosample`_s_
-      * _used to federate core resource entities (and other_ `collection`_s)
-      across_ `project` _boundaries (or across inter-DCC boundaries, or across any other structural boundaries delimiting areas of primary purview)_
+      * _used to federate any set of core resource entities (and, recursively, other_ `collection`_s) across_ `project` _boundaries (or across inter-DCC boundaries, or across any other structural boundaries delimiting areas of primary purview)_
       * _unconstrained with respect to "defining entity"_
          * _can be attributed to a (defining/generating) C2M2_ `project` _record_
             * _this attribution is **optional and (when null) will not always even